 The Group has made donations amounting to P1.0 million in 2013 to PPFI, while none for both 2015 and 2014.
 The Group also granted donations totalling P0.1 million, nil and P0.2 million in 2015, 2014 and 2013, respectively, to Udenna Foundation, Inc., a non-stock, non-profit organization, established by the ultimate parent company.
+The Group donated P14.2M to Lingkod Kapamilya, also a non-stock, non-profit organization.
 These are presented as part of miscellaneous under the Selling and Administrative Expenses account in the consolidated statements of comprehensive income (see Note 22).